 Bill Gates College Dropout

 Let’s spend some time looking at the story of Bill Gates as a college dropout.
-He entered Harvard in 1973 and two years later he dropped out of college to set up Microsoft with childhood friend Paul Allen.
+He entered Harvard in 1973 and two years later he dropped out of college.

 He went on to say that staying in school is a good thing.
 The only reason why he dropped out of college is that he did not want to miss the personal computer revolution.